passcod/caretaker/index.markdown

 - Timeline: available until 25 July, weekdays only.
 ```

+If an incomplete proposal is submitted, caretakers have the right to ignore it, but it's recommended to gently encourage completion instead, if possible or when time allows.

+## Release lifecycle
 [release lifecycle]: #release-lifecycle

 [walkthrough]: #walkthrough
 [automation]: #automation
 [failure and recovery]: #failure-and-recovery